FAQ about Testing Orders

 The Physician’s Report is completed by the applicant’s (exposed individual) physician and includes:

 The Physician’s Report is a required form that is part of the Application to Obtain a Testing Order, and is also served on the source individual with the Application.
-The court will consider the Physician’s Report when deciding whether to grant a Testing Order. |
+The court will consider the Physician’s Report when granting a Testing Order. |

 When do I have my physician complete the Physician’s Report? |

-A physician should complete the Physician’s Report as soon as you decide that you want to make an Application to Obtain a Testing Order.
+A physician should complete the Physician’s Report as soon as you decide to make an Application to Obtain a Testing Order.
 The Report must be completed before you file your Application with the court. (close) |

 What do I do with the completed Physician’s Report? |

 When you file an Application to Obtain a Testing Order with the court, you must include the original, completed Physician’s Report.
-When you serve the Application on the source individual, you must serve a copy of the completed Physician’s Report as well.
+When you serve the Application on the source individual, you must also serve a copy of the completed Physician’s Report.
 You should also keep a copy of the completed Physician’s Report for your records. (close) |

 Do I have to pay any fees for the Physician’s Report? |

-The applicant is responsible for any fees that the physician may charge for completing the Physician’s Report. (close) |
+The applicant is responsible for any fees the physician may charge to complete the Physician’s Report. (close) |

-I have been served an Application to Obtain a Testing Order with a copy of a Physician’s Report, what does the Report mean? |
+I have been served an application to obtain a Testing Order with a copy of a Physician’s Report, what does the report mean? |

 The Physician’s Report provides information about the applicant’s exposure to your blood or other bodily substance, the physician’s assessment of the risk of possible exposure to Hepatitis B, Hepatitis C and/or HIV resulting from the exposure situation, and the physician’s opinion on the need for a Testing Order requiring that you be tested for HIV, Hepatitis B and/or Hepatitis C. The court will consider the information in the Physician’s Report in deciding whether to grant the Testing Order. (close) |